Your expert guide to exploring Maya ruins in Yucatán

 Where is Uxmal?

-Highway 261, approximately 80km from Merida.
+Highway 261, approximately 80km from Mérida.

-What is there to do Near Uxmal
+What is there to do near Uxmal

 ➡️ Combine with a cenote visit to cool off after exploring Uxmal.